geoffreylitt/homepage/source/wildcard/index.html.md

 Wildcard is a platform that empowers anyone to build browser extensions and modify websites to meet their own specific needs, using a familiar spreadsheet view.
 It's a research project as part of my PhD at MIT, with my advisor Daniel Jackson.

-**Find out more**: For more details, see the [workshop paper](/wildcard/salon2020) being presented at Convivial Computing Salon 2020.

-**Sign up for beta**: We're getting close to a beta release.
-To get notified when the beta is available, [sign up for the mailing list](https://tinyletter.com/wildcard-extension).

-**Try the current version**: If you want to live on the edge, you can try installing the current dev build, although it's not totally feature-complete or stable.
-Here are the [installation instructions](https://geoffreylitt.github.io/wildcard/#/quickstart) and the [Github source](https://github.com/geoffreylitt/wildcard).
-[Let me know](mailto:glitt@mit.edu) if you run into problems or questions.

-## Video

-Here's a 30 minute talk explaining the project:

-<iframe src="https://player.vimeo.com/video/416346068" width="640" height="446" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
-<p><a href="https://vimeo.com/416346068">Wildcard: Spreadsheet-Driven Customization of Web Applications</a> from <a href="https://vimeo.com/jonathoda">Jonathan Edwards</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 ## The problem
 Browser extensions and user scripts have shown that there are lots of useful ways to modify websites, ranging from blocking ads to adding entire new features to Gmail.